Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Introduction

 To understand predictability and the methods commonly used to assess it, we look at the evolution of the system in the so-called phase space, that is the space of all the variables used to describe it.
 In the phase space, usually we can identify a subset, namely a finite-size manifold of trajectories followed by the dynamical system over time and denoted by ${\bf{x}}(t)$, where ${\bf{x}}$ is the vector of observables that depends on time $t$.
 This finite-size manifold is also known as attractor (random attractor in the case of stochastic dynamical systems~\cite{crauel1997random}).

-The origin of this practical unpredictability may stem either from an intrinsic stochastic nature of the system or from the ignorance of the current state of the system and/or of the dynamic rule controlling its evolution~\cite{boffetta2002predictability} or from a combination of both.
+The origin of this practical unpredictability may stem either from an intrinsic stochastic nature of the system or from the ignorance of the current state of the system and/or of the dynamic rule controlling its evolution~\cite{boffetta2002predictability}, or from a combination of both.
 Furthermore, it is well-known that even low-dimensional nonlinear systems may be difficult to forecast if they exhibit an exponential divergence of close-by states~\cite{lorenz1963deterministic}.
 In such cases the unpredictability comes from our lack of precise knowledge of the current state of the system: if we knew exactly the initial conditions we would always get the same future evolution.
-A common quantity used to characterize the predictability of a system is the maximum Lyapunov exponent $\lambda_{\rm{max}}$.
+A common quantity used to characterize the predictability of a system is the maximum Lyapunov exponent $\lambda_{\rm{max}}$, which measures the fastest possible rate of exponential divergence between two nearby trajectories in the phase space for an infinitely long time horizon.
 If we look at the evolution of two trajectories starting from two points close to each other, namely ${\bf{x}}(t_0)$ and ${\bf{x}}(t_0) + {\delta}{\bf{x}}$, these will diverge exponentially fast as time progresses, until their distance will plateau around a value bounded by the diameter of the attractor~\cite{parlitz2016estimating}.
 Even more instructive is to look at the evolution of a ball around the state ${\bf{x}}(t)$.
-From this, one can define a full Lyapunov spectrum, made of Lyapunov exponents equal in number to the number of variables used to describe the phase space.
+From this, one can define a full Lyapunov spectrum, made of Lyapunov exponents equal in number to the variables used to describe the phase space.
 The Lyapunov exponents are mean logarithmic growth rates of the lengths of the principal axes of this ball evolving under the action of the dynamic rule~\cite{oseledec1968multiplicative,eckmann1985ergodic,parlitz2016estimating,pikovsky2016lyapunov}.
 The existence of at least one positive Lyapunov exponent is the hallmark of chaotic dynamical systems.
-Therefore, measuring predictability in dynamical systems can be re-framed as computing the divergence of a system's trajectories over time.
+Therefore, measuring predictability in dynamical systems can be re-framed as computing the divergence of a system's nearby trajectories over time.